Reflective thinking is essential for success in unpredictable and complex situations such as working in healthcare. Reflective thinking helps you to:

 CIPPET and assessed reflection

 Reflective writing will take many forms throughout the CIPPET modules and programmes.
 You should refer to the assessment criteria for the piece of coursework to identify the expectations.
 Some coursework will be a specific reflective essay or you might need to reflect on a topic/event/experience as a much smaller part of a piece of coursework.
-Do not forget in professional exams you may also be required to reflect verbally on your learning, experiences and/or performance.
+Do not forget in professional exams you will also be required to reflect verbally on your learning, experiences and/or performance.

 Approaching reflective writing